Towards the Sato-Tate Groups of Trinomial Hyperelliptic Curves: Background

 \section{Background}

-For a genus $g$ curve, the Sato-Tate group will be a compact subgroup of the unitary symplectic group $\USp(2g)$ associated to the Jacobian of the curve.
-In what follows, we describe the possible forms of these groups.
+For the Jacobian of a genus $g$ curve, the Sato-Tate group will be a compact subgroup of $\USp(2g)$, which is the group of $2g\times 2g$ complex unitary matrices preserving a fixed symplectic form.
+In what follows, we describe the possible forms of the identity components of the Sato-Tate groups.